RD-idk/rd-idk.github.io/README.md

 # RD-github31.github.io
 link: https://RD-github31.github.io
-# Do you want to make with the same looks as my website?
+# Do you want to make a website with the same style as my website?
 Fork the [`forkable`](https://github.com/RD-github31/rd-github31.github.io/tree/forkable) branch!